 Samuele, Antonino and Roberta are in the shop putting experience, wisdom and tradition at the service of good and healthy eating.

-Josephine and Cris welcome and take care of farmhouse guests.
+Claudia and Cris welcome and take care of farmhouse guests.

 Jid from the Indian Punjab to the Gaggioli fields and stable.